NO FEES UNTIL WE WIN

 Such events are so momentous that they have been known to force many people into severe financial difficulty.
 This is often due to many expenses, which include funeral expenses, medical expenses, and other out-of-pocket expenses.
 It will be even more difficult to cope with the loss of a loved one if the victim was a major source of financial support for the family before they passed away.

-According to this study, the death of a loved one and the medical costs that accompany such an event, is one of the foremost causes of bankruptcy for American citizens.
+According to a study, the death of a loved one and the medical costs that accompany such an event, is one of the foremost causes of bankruptcy for American citizens.
 This goes to show the difficulty that can attend such a death.

 The California wrongful death statutes were enacted to ensure that survivors of a wrongful death victim are able to sue and claim fair compensation.
 By virtue of the statute, you would be entitled to compensation once you show that the death was wrongfully caused by another person.